-In addition to this Amendment to the Master Plan, Montgomery County is concurrently in the final stages of completing an extensive process to update the County Zoning maps (zoning conversion) to reflect the Zoning Ordinance text rewrite that was adopted in March 2014.
-The new zoning classifications adopted by the rewrite, are scheduled for County Council approval in October 2014.
-As such, this Minor Amendment evaluates both the existing zoning to-date (July 2014) and the anticipated zoning conversion (October 2014). (see Map 7: Zoning Conversion)
+During this Minor Amendment process, Montgomery County was concurrently in the final stages of completing an extensive process to update the County Zoning maps (zoning conversion) to reflect the Zoning Ordinance text rewrite that was adopted in March 2014.
+The new zoning classifications adopted by the rewrite became effective October 30, 2014.